zalando/skipper/docs/filters.md

 This will send an identical request for foo.example.org to audit-logging.example.org.
-Another use case could be using it for benchmarking a new backend with some real traffic
+Another use case could be using it for benchmarking a new backend with some real traffic.
+This we call "shadow traffic".

 The above route will forward the request to `https://foo.example.org` as it normally would do, but in addition to that, it will send an identical request to